dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

     Complete graph
     Fully connected
         See `complete graph <https://en.wikipedia.org/wiki/Complete_graph>`_
-        on Wikipedia or

-        .. todo:: replace this link:

-        :std:doc:`oceandocs:docs_dnx/reference/algorithms/clique`.
-A fully
-        connected or complete :term:`binary quadratic model` is one that has interactions between all of its variables.
+        on Wikipedia or :ref:`dnx_clique`.
+A fully connected or complete :term:`binary quadratic model` is one that has interactions between all of its variables.

     Combinatorial optimization
     Discrete optimization